StuDocu/qa-engineer-assignment/README.md

 # Quality Assurance Engineer Assignment
-Welcome to the QA Engineer tech test.
-We expect the work to take around 1 to 1.5 hours, and we thank you in advance for taking that time for us!
+Welcome to the QA Engineer Technical Assignment.
+We expect the work to take a few hours, and we thank you in advance for taking that time for us!

 This test consists of two parts:  a coding part as an Automation Testing Assignment an a written part as a Documentation.